Skip to main content

 An additive fee (total = publisher_price + protocol_cut) is transparent.
 Publishers set their price; the protocol adds its fee.
 There is no ambiguity about who gets what.
 An embedded fee (protocol takes X% of publisher’s stated price) creates incentive misalignment where publishers inflate prices to offset the cut.

-Why separate subscription from entitlement?
+Why separate subscription from stream access?

 Open Questions